 DO YOU HAVE TO USE THE PRINTABLE?

 No, not at all!
-I prefer to use the format of the printable.
+I prefer to use the format of the holiday budget tracker printable.
 However, you can also use the envelopes in two other ways.

 - Use one envelope for each category.
-You would have a lot more envelopes this way, but it would be more organized if that’s your love language!
+You will have more envelopes this way, but it's more organized if that’s your love language!
 There could be one for food, travel, supplies, gifts, and so on.
-You could even go so far to have an envelope for each person’s gifts, if you wanted to get that crazy!
+You could even go so far as to have an envelope for each person’s gifts if you wanted to get that crazy!